Sanjeet9297/Sanjeet9297/README.md

 ### 👀 Enthusiastic and tech-driven Full Stack Developer ...

 ### 🌱 An eager learner to technology.
 An open source Enthusiast .
-Additionally do competitive programming in my extra time..
+Additionally do competitive programming in my extra time...
 - 💬 Ask me about **C , C++ ,Full Stack , MERN , REACT**

 ### 💞️ I'm looking to collaborate on exciting and innovative projects that align with my skills and interests.